 The geographic, cultural and economic diversity of the region “from coast to mountains” presents a rich showcase of the very best in public, business, community, and academic rural innovation .

-Delivery Partners
+Our Partners

 Logo of the Scottish Government with the Saint Andrew’s Cross flag on the left and the text “Scottish Government Riaghaltas na h-Alba” in English and Scottish Gaelic on the right.